Jblast94/nsfw-novel/README.md

 ## Local Development

-If you want to run the application locally instead of in Codespaces:
+If you want to run the application locally:

 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`